instructlab/instructlab/docs/gpu-acceleration.md

 CMAKE_ARGS="-DLLAMA_CLBLAST=on" pip3 install --force-reinstall --no-cache-dir llama-cpp-python
 ```

-Once that package is installed, recompile `lab` with `pip3 install .` and skip
+Once that package is installed, recompile `ilab` with `pip3 install .` and skip
 to the `Testing` section.

 ### Metal/Apple Silicon

-The `lab` default installation should have Metal support by default.
+The `ilab` default installation should have Metal support by default.
 If that
 isn't the case, these steps might help to enable it.

 `torch` should already ship with Metal support, so you only have to